Sunbird-Ed/sunbird-perf-tests/sunbird-analytics/datapipeline-benchmarking.md

 **Pre-requisites:** Data Pipeline flink jobs are dependent on following services.
 These services needs to be up & running before starting flink jobs.

 - **Kafka:**
-   - Configuration: 3 node cluster ( 4 Core , 16 GB)
+   - Configuration: 3 nodes cluster (4 Core and 16 GB)
    - Data Source & sink for most of the jobs
 - **Redis:**
-   - Configuration: 16 Core , 128 GB
+   - Configuration: 1 node (16 Core and 128 GB)
    - Used for duplicate checks & denormalisation functionality
 - **Postgres:**
-   - Configuration:
+   - Configuration: 1 node (2 Core and 54 GB)
    - Used for Device Profile Updater job only

 **Steps to follow:**